Coralite DOM Structure

 Read/Write | The parent node. |

-You can traverse the DOM tree using the relationship properties defined above.
+You can traverse the DOM tree using the relationship options defined above.

 // Example: Walking the tree